-The Manager or the Trustee may, after consultation with the other party, having regard to the best interests of Unitholders, declare a suspension of the determination of the net asset value of a Sub-Fund for the whole or any part of any period during which: -

-- a. there is a closure of or the restriction or suspension of trading on any commodities market or Securities Market on which a substantial part of the investments of a Sub-Fund is normally traded or a breakdown in any of the means normally employed by the Manager in ascertaining the prices of investments or the net asset value of the Sub-Fund or the Issue Price/Redemption Price; or - for any other reason the prices of a substantial part of the investments held or contracted for by the Manager for the account of a Sub-Fund cannot, in the opinion of the Manager after consultation with the Trustee, reasonably, promptly or fairly be ascertained; or - c. circumstances exist as a result of which, in the opinion of the Manager or the Trustee after consultation with the other party, it is not reasonably practicable to realise any investments held or contracted for the account of a Sub-Fund or it is not possible to do so without seriously prejudicing the interests of Unitholders of a Sub-Fund: or - d. the remittance or repatriation of funds which will or may be involved in the redemption of, or in the payment for, the investments of a Sub-Fund or the issue or redemption of Units is delayed or cannot, in the opinion of the

-Manager or the Trustee after consultation with the other party, be carried out promptly at normal rates of exchange; or
+The Manager may, after consultation with the Trustee, declare a suspension of the determination of the net asset value of any Sub-Fund for the whole or any part of any period during which (a) there is a closure of or the restriction or suspension of trading on any securities market on which a substantial part of the investments of that Sub-Fund is normally traded or a breakdown in any of the means normally employed by the Manager in ascertaining the prices of investments or (b) for any other reason the prices of investments of that Sub-Fund cannot, in the opinion of the Manager after consultation with the Trustee, reasonably be ascertained or (c) circumstances exist as a result of which, in the opinion of the Manager after consultation with the Trustee, it is not reasonably practicable to realise any investments of that Sub-Fund or (d) the remittance or repatriation of funds which will or may be involved in the realisation of, or in the payment for, the investments of that Sub-Fund or the subscription or realisation of Units is delayed or cannot, in the opinion of the Manager after consultation with the Trustee, be carried out promptly at normal rates of exchange.
+Such suspension shall take effect forthwith upon the declaration thereof and thereafter there shall be no determination of the net asset value of that Sub-Fund until the Manager shall declare the suspension at an end, except that the suspension shall terminate in any event on the day following the first Business Day on which (i) the condition giving rise to the suspension shall have ceased to exist and (ii) no other condition under which suspension is authorised shall exist.
+Whenever the Manager shall declare such a suspension it shall, immediately after any such declaration and at least once a month during the period of such suspension, publish a notice on the Manager's website www.assetmanagement.hsbc.com/hk (the website has not been reviewed by the SFC).